MAY DAY: Labour raises alarm over plot to slash Ports workers salaries

 By Victor Young

-The Maritime Workers Union of Nigeria, MWUN, Friday alleged plots by employers in the maritime industry to slash workers salaries and other benefits.
+The Maritime Workers Union of Nigeria, MWUN, on Friday, alleged plots by employers in the maritime industry to slash workers’ salaries and other benefits.

 The message by the President/General of MWUN, Adewale Adeyanju, vowed to resist any attempt to punish its members for the Coronavirus, COVID-19 lockdown, arguing that the situation was not the fault of workers.